ArleneYuZhiwei/Pun-Generation/README.md

 If you are interested in Highlight model, please have a Look at **NewBeamSearch_sample.py**.

-- You need to set k>5 in Line 616 and detele the commentary symbol "#" in Line 617.
+(1)You need to set k>5 in Line 616 and detele the commentary symbol "#" in Line 617.

-- Use your inputs for test phase to replace TEST_INPUT in Line 871.
+(2)Use your inputs for test phase to replace TEST_INPUT in Line 871.

-  In our case, we use the pseudo-word in [2017 Semeval task 7](http://alt.qcri.org/semeval2017/task7/) as inputs.
+(3)In our case, we use the pseudo-word in [2017 Semeval task 7](http://alt.qcri.org/semeval2017/task7/) as inputs.

 For example：